HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-heaviside                                Yes      Yes      No      No        No       Yes       No        No       No     torch hypot                                    Yes      Yes      No      No        No       No        No        No       No     torch index_fill                               Yes      Yes      Yes     Yes       No       Yes       No        Yes      Yes    torch index_select                             Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch is_complex                               Yes      Yes      No      No        No       Yes       No        No       No     torch is_floating_point                        Yes      Yes      No      No        No       Yes       No        No       No     torch
+heaviside                                Yes      Yes      No      No        No       Yes       No        No       No     torch hypot                                    Yes      Yes      No      No        No       No        No        No       No     torch index_fill                               Yes      Yes      Yes     Yes       No       Yes       No        Yes      Yes    torch index_reduce                             Yes      Yes      No      No        Yes      Yes       No        No       No     torch index_select                             Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch is_complex                               Yes      Yes      No      No        No       Yes       No        No       No     torch is_floating_point                        Yes      Yes      No      No        No       Yes       No        No       No     torch